Identification of graphite with perfect rhombohedral stacking by electronic Raman scattering: Results

 The AFM topography image in Fig.~\ref{fig:id}c reveals a domain wall within the flake.
 A Raman spectroscopy map measured across this flake (Fig.~\ref{fig:id}d) shows that the domain wall separates areas with wide and narrow 2D peaks.
 In both the 7 and 8 layer regions, the larger 2D peak intensity ratio suggest rhombohedral stacking.
 Fig.~\ref{fig:id}e features averaged Raman spectra from the hexagonal, and the 7 and 8 layer rhombohedral regions.
 The bottom panel focuses on the Raman spectra's background signal.
-In addition to the well known low-intensity phonon modes (M, iTALO, iTOLA, LOLA),~\cite{Kawashima1995-bd,Tan2001-vp} the background reveals a wide peak on both the 7 and 8 layer rhombohedral area.
-The halfwidths of these peaks is in the 500 cm$^{-1}$ regime.
-Their absence in the hexagonal region implies that their origin is electronic Raman scattering, because the ERS in hexagonal graphite is mostly flat~\cite{Garcia-Ruiz2019-dp,McEllistrim2023-op}.
-Their halfwidths are consistent with the temperature broadening at room temperature ($3 k_{\mathrm{B}} T = 77.5$ meV $\approx 625\ \mathrm{cm}^{-1}$ for $T = 300$ K, where $k_{\mathrm{B}}$ is the Boltzmann constant).
+In addition to the well known low-intensity phonon modes (M, iTALO, iTOTA, LOLA),~\cite{Kawashima1995-bd,Tan2001-vp,Nguyen2014-nu} the background reveals a wide peak on both the 7 and 8 layer rhombohedral areas.
+The halfwidths of these peaks is in the 500 cm$^{-1}$ regime, consistent with the temperature broadening at room temperature ($3 k_{\mathrm{B}} T = 77.5$ meV $\approx 625\ \mathrm{cm}^{-1}$ for $T = 300$ K, where $k_{\mathrm{B}}$ is the Boltzmann constant).
+Their absence in the hexagonal region implies that their origin is electronic Raman scattering, because the ERS in hexagonal graphite is mostly flat~\cite{Garcia-Ruiz2019-dp,McEllistrim2023-op} due to a lack of a bulk gap and other sharp DOS features.